BhargavKadali39/BhargavKadali39/README.md

 ### Hi there 👋
-- 🔭 Right now, I'm working on some intriguing Python modules.
+- 🔭 Right now, I'm working on some fascinating Python modules.
 - 🌱 Python and web development are two things I'm learning right now.
 - 📫 How to reach me: You can reach me via my email [bhargavkadali39@gmail.com]
 - 🌹  Gaining a better understanding of Python modules and how they function.